 Tracer: It seems to me that much of your work is analytical.
 But I also detect continental resemblances in its systematic ambition.
 I am trying to understand how I can correlate your philosophy to other philosophies, particularly in the analytic tradition.

-Martin Janello: I normally would refer you to Answers 10 and 11 in the FAQ section as well as my response above in the Forum to the question: "Do you define your philosophy as existentialist?"
+Martin Janello: I normally would refer you to answers in the FAQ section as well as my response above in the Forum to the question: "Do you define your philosophy as existentialist?"
 These explain that my philosophy is not developed in continuation of or contrast to any other philosophy, that it stands on its own, and that I leave it to others to correlate my philosophy with other philosophies.